 Role + Responsibilities

-Zubatkin has been working with the USGA in supporting the site selection, master planning, design, approvals, and construction of the Golf House Pinehurst campus.
-The Zubatkin team helped facilitate the clear articulation of programmatic and architectural design goals to align with the historic character of the campus.
-The firm is also managing team selection and maintaining the project controls, reporting, and administration.
+Zubatkin collaborated with the USGA across the initial site selection, master planning, design, approvals, and construction of Golf House Pinehurst.
+The Zubatkin team also managed the consultant selection and maintained the project controls, reporting, and administration.

 Zubatkin has served as a trusted advisor to the USGA since 2002.
-Previous projects for its 230-acre New Jersey campus include the renovation and expansion of the USGA Museum, development of the New Jersey Administrative Headquarters, and significant landscape improvements.
+Previous projects for its New Jersey location include the renovation and expansion of the USGA Museum, development of its administrative headquarters, and significant landscape improvements across the 230-acre campus.
+The USGA’s official headquarters and the Golf Museum and Library will continue to operate in Liberty Corner, New Jersey.

 Related Projects